-The following lands and properties will be sold at Public Auction for arrears of taxes on Tuesday September 18th 2018 at the hour of 10.00am, unless before the date of sale, all outstanding amounts (taxes, interest, tax sale expenses and other charges) are paid in full.
+The following lands and properties will be sold at Public Auction for arrears of taxes on date to be determined at the hour of 10.00am (doors open at 9am), unless before the date of sale, all outstanding amounts (taxes, interest, tax sale expenses and other charges) are paid in full.

-The tax sale is in accordance with the municipal government act, part 6 section 134 and will be held in Town of Truro Town Hall – Council Chambers (third floor), 695 Prince St Truro NS, B2N 1G5.
+The tax sale is in accordance with the municipal government act, part 6 section 134 and wil be held in Council Chambers, 3rd floor, 695 Prince Street, Truro, NS, B2N 1G5.